DOMjudge/domjudge/doc/manual/shadow.rst

 Configuring DOMjudge
 --------------------

-In the DOMjudge admin interface, go to *Configuration settings* page and modify the settings to mimic the system to shadow from.
-Also make sure to set *shadow_mode* to ``true``.
-This tells DOMjudge that it will be a shadow for an external system.
+Shadow mode is configured per contest.
+In the DOMjudge admin interface, go to the contest edit page and configure the shadow mode settings:

+* **Enable shadow mode**: Set this to *Yes* to enable shadow mode for this contest.
   This will:

-* Add a *Shadow Differences* and *External Contest Sources* item to the jury menu and homepage for admins.
+  * Add a *Shadow Differences* item to the jury menu and homepage for admins.
   * Expose additional information in the submission overview and detail pages.

+* **Use external judgements**: When set to *Yes*, external judgements will be used for results and scoring instead of local judgings.
+This also affects the API responses for judgements and runs endpoints.

+* **External source type**: Select *CCS API (URL)* to shadow from a Contest API endpoint, or *Contest package (directory)* to shadow from a local directory containing a CLICS-compliant contest archive.

+* **External source**: For CCS API, enter the URL to the contest in the external system's API (e.g., ``https://example.com/api/contests/wf2024``).
+For contest package, enter the path to the directory on disk.

+* **External source username/password**: For CCS API sources, enter the credentials to authenticate with the external system.

-You can also set the *external_ccs_submission_url* to a URL template.
+You can also set the *external_ccs_submission_url* configuration setting to a URL template.
 If you set this, the submission detail page will show a link to the external system.
-If you use DOMjudge as system to shadow from, you should enter ``https://url.to.domjudge/jury/submissions/[id]``.
+If you use DOMjudge as the system to shadow from, you should enter ``https://url.to.domjudge/jury/submissions/[id]``.

 Importing or creating the contest and problems